Legal Information for Firefighters

 For example, if a member, while sliding down the pole at quarters, lands on the floor padding and tears up a knee, and fails to note on a CD-72 that the accident was as a result of undue moisture on the pole, this could be deemed an incident.
 Members are supposed to know through training how to properly slide the pole.
 Thus, a CD-72, which states: member injured knee while sliding pole, may be construed as an incident—however, if the water or moisture on the pole was the precipitating cause of a knee injury, this must be explicitly specified.

-After two decades of representing firefighters, it never ceases to amaze us how careless some members are when it comes to protecting their own legal rights.
+After two decades of representing firefighters, it never ceases to amaze us how careless some members are concerning protecting their own legal rights.
 This is especially evident in some of the court cases where negligent landlords and commercial tenants cause injury to firefighters by reason of all manner of fire and building code violations.

 Question: Which of the following CD-72 descriptions is potentially harmful to a firefighter's chance of getting justice in court?